 The reorganization of the company was due to debt and other losses.
 One of the grandsons of the original William J. Silver, James Watson Silver, although named as general manager, left the company in May 1916 and moved to Ogden and founded the Ogden Iron Works, which manufactured machinery for the sugar beet and mining industries.
 He was apparently the last of the Silver family associated with the former Silver brothers company, after Joseph A. Silver retired earlier in 1916.
 Ogden Iron Works went out of business in 1991.

-(At about this same time, November 1915, there are newspaper references to the Salt Lake Boiler & Sheet Metal Works, showing the address as 710 Portland Avenue in Salt Lake City.
+There are newspaper references to the Salt Lake Boiler and Sheet Metal Works, showing the address as 710 Portland Avenue in Salt Lake City.
 A photo of a recently completed special boiler was published in the January 21, 1917 of the Salt Lake Tribune newspaper, stating that the company had opened in 1915, and was located on Fourth West between Seventh and Eighth South, with E. L. Murphy as president.
 This remained as the address in advertisements as late as November 1918, when a news item mentioned that the company was "building a 50x200 addition to its plant on West Seventh South street, in order to be better prepared to take care of its boiler building" for upcoming government contracts.
-This may have been when the company purchased the earlier Silver Brothers Iron and Foundry Works, i.e., 545 West Seventh South.
-The site on Fourth West remained as the company address.
-An ad in a September 1919 newspaper shows both Salt Lake Iron & Steel company, and Salt Lake Boiler & Sheet Iron Works, without showing each company's address.)

-On January 1, 1924, Salt Lake Iron & Steel Company was taken over by Pittsburg Boiler Machine Co. of Pittsburg, Kansas.
+On January 1, 1924, Salt Lake Iron and Steel Company was taken over by Pittsburg Boiler Machine Co. of Pittsburg, Kansas.
 (Salt Lake Mining Review, December 30, 1923)

 June 15, 1924